 - The animal does not travel with the owner, but with another person (authorised person).
 The owner makes the same trip, more than 5 days before or after the animal.

 - The animal travels in a group of more than 5 animals.

-The veterinary certificate CANIS-FELIS-FERRETS is modelled on Chapter 38 of Annex II to EU Implementing Regulation 2021/403.
-The model is also available to the official veterinarian in the TRACES system.
+The health certificate CANIS-FELIS-FERRETS is modelled on Chapter 38 of Annex II to EU Implementing Regulation 2021/403.
+The model is also available to the official veterinarian in the TRACES.NT system.